i2cs/koraki-opencart-integration/README.md

-# Koraki Opencart Integration for OpenCart 2.2.0
+# Koraki Integration for OpenCart 2.2.0

 ## Description